WinSPC Knowledgebase Home | Glossary | Favorites | Contact | Login WinSPC Knowledgebase Home | Glossary | Favorites | Contact | Login

 • WinSPC will then connect to and use the new database

-If you also need to move the location of the WinSPC remote directory (a move that will be mandatory if the remote directory was on the same hardware as the old database and that hardware is no longer going to be accessible to WinSPC clients), you will need to do the following:
+If you also need to move the location of the WinSPC remote directory (a move that will be mandatory if the remote directory was on the same hardware as the old database and that hardware is no longer going to be accessible to WinSPC clients), click here for instructions.

 Attachments